The Financial Complexity of Running a Medical Practice in New Jersey

 Healthcare-Specific Tax Deductions

-Medical equipment represents one of the largest deduction opportunities.
-Under Section 179 of the Internal Revenue Code, a medical practice can deduct the full cost of qualifying equipment — diagnostic imaging machines, surgical tools, electronic health record systems, and other depreciable assets — in the year of purchase, up to the annual limit (which adjusts for inflation each year).
-Bonus depreciation rules under the Tax Cuts and Jobs Act have allowed 100% first-year expensing of qualified equipment, though this percentage has been phasing down in recent years.
-NJ does not fully conform to federal bonus depreciation rules, requiring separate state depreciation calculations.
+Medical equipment is one of the biggest deduction chances.
+Under Section 179 of the Internal Revenue Code, a medical practice can deduct the full cost of qualifying equipment in the year of purchase.
+That covers diagnostic imaging machines, surgical tools, electronic health record systems, and other depreciable assets.
+The annual limit is set by inflation.
+Bonus depreciation rules under the Tax Cuts and Jobs Act once allowed 100% first-year expensing of qualified equipment.
+The bonus percentage has been phasing down in recent years.
+NJ does not fully conform to federal bonus depreciation rules.
+That means separate state depreciation math is needed.

 New Jersey has specific sales tax rules for medical equipment.
-Generally, medical devices that are sold for direct use in patient care are exempt from NJ sales tax, but the exemption applies narrowly and requires proper documentation.
-Purchases that do not meet the exemption criteria are taxable, and NJ audits of medical practices have resulted in significant sales tax assessments for practices that incorrectly assumed broad exemption applicability.
+Medical devices sold for direct use in patient care are generally exempt from NJ sales tax.
+The exemption applies narrowly and requires proper records.
+Purchases that do not meet the exemption criteria are taxable.
+NJ audits of medical practices have produced large sales tax bills.
+Many practices wrongly assumed the exemption applied broadly.

 Retirement Planning for High-Earning Physicians

-Physicians are often among the highest earners in their communities, yet many are late starters in retirement savings due to the length of their training.
-Maximizing tax-deferred retirement contributions is one of the most effective strategies for reducing a physician's current-year tax burden while building long-term wealth.
+Physicians are often among the highest earners in their communities.
+Many are late starters on retirement savings because of the length of their training.
+Maxing out tax-deferred retirement contributions is one of the most effective ways to cut a physician's current-year tax bill.
+It also builds long-term wealth.

-A Solo 401(k) plan is available to self-employed physicians with no full-time W-2 employees other than a spouse.
-In 2024, a physician can contribute up to $69,000 per year to a Solo 401(k) — including an employee deferral and employer profit-sharing contribution — with an additional $7,500 catch-up contribution if they are age 50 or older.
-This is one of the highest-contribution retirement vehicles available and can dramatically reduce taxable income.
+A Solo 401(k) plan is open to self-employed physicians with no full-time W-2 employees other than a spouse.
+In 2024, a physician can contribute up to $69,000 per year.
+That total combines employee deferrals and employer profit-sharing contributions.
+Those age 50 or older can add a $7,500 catch-up contribution.
+The Solo 401(k) is one of the highest-limit retirement plans on the market.
+It can sharply reduce taxable income.

-For physicians with very high incomes who can afford to fund a significant retirement contribution, a defined benefit pension plan — sometimes called a cash balance plan — can allow contributions of $100,000 to $300,000 or more per year depending on age and income.
-These plans are more complex and expensive to administer than 401(k) plans, but the tax savings for the right candidate are extraordinary.
-ProAxis works with pension actuaries and retirement plan specialists to design the right plan for each physician's situation.
+For physicians with very high incomes, a defined benefit pension plan can go further.
+Sometimes called a cash balance plan, it can allow contributions of $100,000 to $300,000 or more per year.
+The exact limit depends on age and income.
+These plans are more complex and pricier to run than 401(k) plans.
+The tax savings for the right candidate are still major.
+ProAxis works with pension actuaries and plan specialists to design the right plan for each physician.

 Practice Buy-Ins, Buy-Outs, and Partnership Transitions

-Entering or exiting a medical practice partnership involves some of the most consequential financial transactions in a physician's career.
-A poorly structured buy-in agreement can result in a physician paying more than necessary, while a poorly structured buy-out can trigger significant capital gains taxes that a more thoughtful structure could have deferred or minimized.
+Entering or exiting a medical practice partnership ranks among the biggest deals of a physician's career.
+A poorly built buy-in can mean a physician pays more than they should.
+A poorly built buy-out can trigger major capital gains taxes.
+A more careful structure could have deferred or shrunk those taxes.

-ProAxis advises physicians on the tax implications of practice valuation methodologies, allocation of purchase price among different asset classes (goodwill vs. hard assets vs. accounts receivable), the treatment of contingent payments and earn-outs, and the use of installment sale treatment to spread a seller's gain recognition over time.
-We work alongside your healthcare attorney to ensure that the business deal and the tax structure are aligned.
+ProAxis advises physicians on the tax effects of practice valuation.
+That includes how the purchase price is split across asset classes such as goodwill, hard assets, and accounts receivable.
+ProAxis also covers contingent payments, earn-outs, and installment sale structures that spread a seller's gain over time.
+The firm works alongside your healthcare attorney to keep the business deal and the tax structure aligned.

 How ProAxis Serves NJ Medical Practices

-- Entity structure analysis: We evaluate PC vs. PLLC vs. S-Corp options under NJ professional rules to identify the most tax-efficient structure for your practice.
+- Entity structure analysis: ProAxis reviews PC vs. PLLC vs. S-Corp options under NJ professional rules.
+The firm finds the most tax-efficient structure for your practice.

-- Retirement plan design: From Solo 401(k) setup to defined benefit plan implementation, we coordinate with actuaries and plan administrators to maximize your deductions.
+- Retirement plan design: From Solo 401(k) setup to defined benefit plan launch, ProAxis works with actuaries and plan administrators to push your deductions higher.

-- Overhead and performance metrics: We build financial reporting that gives physician-owners and administrators real visibility into practice profitability and efficiency.
+- Overhead and performance metrics: ProAxis builds reports that give physician-owners and administrators real visibility into practice profit and efficiency.

-- Equipment deduction planning: We time Section 179 and bonus depreciation elections to maximize current-year savings while accounting for NJ's non-conformity rules.
+- Equipment deduction planning: ProAxis times Section 179 and bonus depreciation elections to push current-year savings higher.
+The firm handles NJ's non-conformity rules.

-- Buy-in and buy-out advisory: We model the tax consequences of partnership transitions and help physicians structure these transactions to minimize tax friction.
+- Buy-in and buy-out advisory: ProAxis models the tax effects of partnership transitions.
+The firm helps physicians structure these deals to cut tax friction.

 Key Services for Healthcare Professionals